 The year 2020 can do well with a few uplifting stories about ambition, motivation, hope and success – here is one of them:

-The Faroe Islands will officially open their third underwater tunnel, the “Eysturoyartunnilin”, on Saturday, December 19th – in time for Christmas, and for faster and weatherproof family visits between the municipalities of Runavík and Tórshavn (on opposite islands).
+The Faroe Islands have officially opened their third underwater tunnel, the “Eysturoyartunnilin”, on Saturday, December 19th – in time for Christmas, and for faster and weatherproof family visits between the municipalities of Runavík and Tórshavn (on opposite islands).
 With an impressive length of 11.3 km, the tunnel was completed in just 3 years of construction.
 Work started in 2017 and the opening ceremony will take place with a total delay of 12 days (!).
 When asked where this delay came from, the responsible CEO of the project, Teitur Samuelsen, replied that, due to more groundwater than expected entering the tunnel, more rocks had to be sealed with concrete injections – hence this delay.
 The water is pumped out and draining into the ocean, but is to be used in 2-3 years to heat a newly planned swimming pool in Runavík.
 This is fresh water (on the bottom of the sea at a depth of up to 187 m!)
 And it is hot.

 “The pandemic did not affect the construction”,